ndsev/zserio/doc/ZserioUserGuide.md

 **`-withValidationCode|-withoutValidationCode`**

 Enables/disables generation of the API extension, which is used for SQLite database validation.
 Currently, database validation is not supported by C++ API.
 By default is disabled.
+Note that validation code can be enabled only when writer code is enabled (see `-withWriterCode` option).

 **`-withWriterCode|-withoutWriterCode`**